nerdiges/udm-firewall/README.md

 # List of commands that should be executed after firewall rules are adopted.
 # It is recommended to use absolute paths for the commands.
 commands_after=(
+    "[ -x /data/custom/ipv6/udm-ipv6.sh ] && /data/custom/ipv6/udm-ipv6.sh"
     ""
 )

+#
+# No further changes should be necessary beyond this line.
 #
 ######################################################################################
 ```

 Siehe auch: https://nerdig.es/udm-pro-netzwerktrennung-2/ und https://nerdig.es/udm-pro-3-upgrade/